pisv/gethandly.wiki-playground/Step-Two.md

 Again, there is no need to use the `newElements` parameter here (recall that it is designated for placing handle/body pairs for child elements), because the `FooFile` will, in turn, be an openable element.
-Hence, Foo project should only build its own structure, not the structure of its children.
+Hence, Foo projects should only build their own structure, not the structure of their children.
 In that way, the model can be populated with elements lazily, on demand.

-Now that we have a complete implementation for the class `FooProject`, we will test it.
+Now that we have a complete implementation for the class `FooProject`, we can test it.
 But let's first define some handy methods in `IFooProject`:

 ```java
 // IFooProject.java